Study overseas in an approved international exchange or similar program. Repeatable four times. CR/NC only. Pre: consent of academic advisor.

 Concepts and issues in marketing within the global environment of business.
 Ethical dimensions and social responsibilities; market research; consumer segmentation and positioning.
 Strategic marketing planning.
 MBA students only or advisor approval.
 A-F only.

 Accounting tools for business professionals focusing on the role of accounting information in capital markets, managerial decision-making and corporate governance.
 A-F only.
 Completing an additional 12 contact-hour tutorial will be required and incorporated into the class schedule.
 With instructor approval, the tutorial requirement may be waived if student has successfully completed an accounting course (ex.
-ACC 200 or 201) or an approved online tutorial.
+ACC 200 (with a minimum grade of C-) or 201 (with a minimum grade of C-) or an approved online tutorial.

 Practices, techniques, and tools for managing digital innovation in markets, firms, and enterprise systems through information technologies and applications.
 Repeatable unlimited times.
 MBA students only or advisor approval.
 A-F only.
 (Pre: 619 and 620 or consent.
 Spring only)